meilisearch/documentation/learn/advanced/updating.md

 You may need to prefix the above command with `sudo` if you are not connected as root.

+If you're running Meilisearch locally, you can stop the program with `Ctrl + c`.

 ## Step 5: Create a backup

 Instead of deleting `data.ms`, we suggest creating a backup in case something goes wrong. `data.ms` should be at the root of the Meilisearch binary, unless you chose [another location](/learn/configuration/instance_options.md#database-path).

 ::: note
-If you are using the Meilisearch official images on DigitalOcean, AWS, or GCP, you will find the `data.ms` folder at `/var/lib/meilisearch/data.ms`.
+If you are using the official Meilisearch images on DigitalOcean, AWS, or GCP, you will find the `data.ms` folder at `/var/lib/meilisearch/data.ms`.
 :::

-Move the binary of the current Meilisearch version and the database to the `tmp/` folder:
+Move the binary of the current Meilisearch installation and database to the `/tmp` folder:

 :::: tabs